School discipline: The rights of students with IEPs and 504 plans

 A manifestation determination is when the

-IEP team looks at whether a child’s disability, which can include learning and thinking differences, causes or directly contributes to her misbehavior.
-In other words, is her behavior a “manifestation,” or symptom, of her learning and thinking differences?
+looks at whether a child’s disability, which can include learning and thinking differences, causes or directly contributes to misbehavior.
+In other words, is the behavior a “manifestation,” or symptom, of the child’s learning and thinking differences?
 If so, more protections apply.

 To answer this question, the team must look at all relevant information.
-This includes the current misbehavior, the child’s IEP file and any observations of her.
+This includes the current misbehavior, the child’s IEP file and any observations.

 During the process, the IEP team must also check if aspects of the IEP weren’t followed.
-Maybe the student was supposed to get weekly counseling services, but the school kept rescheduling and, as a result, she acted out.
+Maybe the student was supposed to get weekly counseling services, but the school kept rescheduling and, as a result, the student acted out.
 Or perhaps the school didn’t follow behavior

 like letting a child stand during class or leave class to visit a “cool-off” room.